NMTT RISK ASSESSMENT

 3. Once the child has been collected, they must get tested using the NHS portal 111.
 The results of the test need to be passed back to us, which usually takes up to 24 hours

-4. Parents/guardians of the other children in this 'bubble' do not need to be notified at this point but we will choose to notify parents/guardians if we feel a child is at risk due to health, ethnic backgrounds or living with older relative
+4. Parents/guardians of the other children in this class do not need to be notified at this point but we will choose to notify parents/guardians if we feel a child is at risk due to health, ethnic backgrounds or living with older relative.

-6. If the test returns positive, we will notify parents/guardians of children in the 'bubble' on the day symptoms appeared as well as the 2 days prior to symptoms appearing.
-All children must self-isolate for 10 days
+5. If the test returns positive, we will notify parents/guardians of children in the class on the day symptoms appeared as well as the 2 days prior to symptoms appearing.
+They are then advised to book at PCR test.

-7. If the test is negative, the child will not be permitted to attend for 7 days.
-If after 7 days they are well and have not had a fever in the last 48 hours, they can return.
+6. If the test is negative, the child can return to class if they are no longer displaying symptoms.
 If not, they should continue to self-isolate until fever-free for 48 hours.
-'Bubble' children do not need to self isolate
+Other children in the class do not need to self isolate unless they display any symptoms.

-8. If a family member, who lives in the household has a confirmed case of COVID-19, The child needs to self isolate for 10 days and get tested if they develop symptoms.
+7. If a family member, who lives in the household has a confirmed case of COVID-19, The child is advised to get tested as soon as possible.
 As parents/guardians are not permitted onto the ground of our camps, no further action is required